 If what we choose to believe doesn’t matter in the end (one could argue that the act of choosing matters more than what we settle on), then we are free to believe whatever helps us to live fulfilled lives, whatever that means to each of us.
 And following from that, the good that we do is perhaps more truly good when it is done not out of fear of punishment otherwise, but because we just wish to do it for its own sake.

 This brings me to a) why I don’t indoctrinate my children, and b) my own beliefs.
 I do privately venerate some number/concept of deity, but it’s with the conscious knowledge — and acceptance — that I cannot know anything for certain about whether said deity exists/does not exist/prefer(s) other form(s)…I do it as a focus for living a grateful life.
 A kind life.
 A joyful life.

 Gratitude makes my life better.
 It makes me a better person.
 I don’t mean, “Thank you god for making me and for forgiving my rotten humanity and all my screw-ups” (don’t get me started on how strongly I feel about the concept of “original sin”…that’s another post entirely).
 I mean existing with an actively gladdened heart in a way that doesn’t diminish my own agency.

-I suppose you could say that I worship the forces of kindness, joy, and love.
+I suppose you could say that I worship the forces of wisdom, compassion, and hope.
 I’m at ease with that concept, whatever faces they may wear.